maxsvetlik/chariot/README.md

 While this package doesn't exactly require Python `3.9` it is strongly recommended in the case that you wish to use ODrive Robotics'
 `odrivetool` front end.
 This requires a USB connection to the controller, but allows for simple configuration and debugging of the controller.

+## Style
+This package requires linting and strongly emphasizes type checking.
+There are currently some issues with third party libraries and their lack of typing support, but it must be used when possible.

 ## Package breakdown

 ### CanSimplerInterface